spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 and double check the environment logs to verify that every variable was set to the correct value.
-More complicated examples of the use of this function may be found in the ``r`` and ``python`` package.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set environment variables in your own package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Spack provides a way to manipulate a package's build time and run time environments using the :py:func:`setup_environment <spack.package.PackageBase.setup_environment>` function.
+Packages can modify their own build-time environment by implementing the :py:func:`setup_environment <spack.package.PackageBase.setup_environment>` function.
 For ``qt`` this looks like: